derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-28/03/2026 16:32:26 : 3 Database Admins walked into a NoSQL bar.
+29/03/2026 16:34:10 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Waiter: He's choking!
-Is anyone a doctor?
-Programmer: I'm a Vim user.
+I went to a street where the houses were numbered 8k, 16k, 32k, 64k, 128k, 256k and 512k.
+It was a trip down Memory Lane.
 <!-- replace-with-joke ends -->